Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Practical Considerations

-Our analysis omits the clip operation of GRPO \cite{GRPO_original}, which is itself inherited from PPO \cite{PPO}.
+\textbf{Clipping.}~ Our analysis omits the clip operation of GRPO \citep{GRPO_original}, which is itself inherited from PPO \citep{PPO}.
 This is accurate when GRPO operates in full online mode (single update per model generation), as originally done by \citet{GRPO_original}.
-However, if multiple updates are performed per generation, the GRPO gradient expression in Eq.~\eqref{eq:GRPO} that our analysis uses is only a proxy.
-That said, all advantage-shaping methods studied here (e.g., GRPO$_K$, skew-R, entropy-augmented) can be empirically applied in practical, multi-epoch training regimes by simply substituting the respective advantage scores into the original GRPO formulation with the clip operation (or follow-up variants, e.g., \cite{DAPO,GSPO}).
-See Sec. \ref{sec:grpo details} for a detailed discussion.
+However, if multiple updates are performed per generation, the GRPO gradient expression in Eq.~\eqref{eq:GRPO} that our analysis uses is only a proxy. {That said, current systems are often optimized to be on-policy~\citep{liuspeed,qi2025defeating}}.
+Either way, all advantage-shaping methods studied here (e.g., GRPO$_K$, skew-R, entropy-augmented) can be empirically applied in practical, multi-epoch training regimes by simply substituting the respective advantage scores into the original GRPO formulation with the clip operation and/or KL regularization (or follow-up variants, e.g., \citep{DAPO,GSPO}). {Specifically, using a surrogate $F$ is essentially a \emph{one-line change} in existing GRPO code: following~\eqref{eq:forward engineeering grpo style}, set $A_i \leftarrow F'(\hat\rho)\sqrt{\hat\rho(1-\hat\rho)}\,A_i^{\grpo}$ (with $\hat\rho$ the batch success rate) before clipping, then apply the usual clipping/KL.}